Set up ads

 4. Make your changes and select Save.

-• Add images from your website to your responsive search ads
+• Add images from your website to your Responsive Search ads

-The redesigned ad creator experience allows you to choose which images from your website you would like to include in your responsive search ads.
+The redesigned ad creator experience allows you to choose which images from your website you would like to include in your Responsive Search ads.

 You can easily add images from your website to your ads:

-1. When creating or updating your responsive search ad, under Image extensions, select Add images > Website images.
+1. When creating or updating your Responsive Search ad, under Image extensions, select Add images > Website images.

 2. Choose which image you would like to show with your ad.